swdit/ALE-Parser/README.md

 #### Return Value

+- delim, headerdict, dataframe, ale_file = ale_read_parser(ale_path)

-Returns a tuple containing the header dictionary and the pandas dataframe.
+Returns a tuple containing
+- delimiter type
+- header dictionary (not to be mistaken with the column-header)
+- pandas dataframe
+- file path of the ALE file (as input parameter for the 2nd Function)

 ### Function 2: ale_write_parser